Gravity-Inspired Graph Autoencoders for Directed Link Prediction: A Gravity-inspired model for Directed Graph AE and VAE

 \subsubsection{Encoder}

-For the encoder part of the model, we resort to a Graph Convolutional Network processing $A$ and, potentially, a node features matrix $X$.
-Such GCN assigns a vector of size $(d +1)$ to each node of the graph, instead of $d$ as in standard graph autoencoders.
-The first $d$ dimensions correspond to the latent vector representation of the node i.e. $z_i$, where $d \ll n$ is the dimension of the node embedding.
+For the encoder part of the model, we leverage a Graph Convolutional Network processing $A$ and, potentially, a node features matrix $X$.
+Such a GCN assigns a vector of size $(d+1)$ to each node of the graph, instead of $d$ as in standard graph autoencoders.
+The first $d$ dimensions correspond to the latent vector representation of the node, i.e., $z_i$, where $d \ll n$ is the dimension of the latent vectors in the node embedding.
 The last value of the output vector is the model's estimate of $\tilde{m}_i = \log G m_i$.
 To sum up, we have:

 where $Z$ is the $n \times d$ matrix of all latent vectors $z_i$, $\tilde{M}$ is the $n$-dimensional vector of all values of $\tilde{m}_i$, and $(Z,\tilde{M})$ is the $n \times (d+1)$ matrix row-concatenating $Z$ and $\tilde{M}$.
 We note that learning $\tilde{m}_i$ is equivalent to learning $m_i$, but is also more convenient since we get rid of the gravitational constant $G$ and of the logarithm.